UbiHome/ubihome.github.io/docs/features/connectivity/mqtt.md

   password: <your_password>
   discovery: true
   discovery_prefix: homeassistant
-  topic_prefix: oshome
+  topic_prefix: ubihome
 ```

-This will connect to your MQTT broker and send all sensor updates to the `oshome/sensor/<sensor_name>` topic.
-It will also listen for actions on the `oshome/action/<action_name>` topic.
+This will connect to your MQTT broker and send all sensor updates to the `ubihome/sensor/<sensor_name>` topic.
+It will also listen for actions on the `ubihome/action/<action_name>` topic.

 ## Device Discovery